JudgeGroovyman/JudgeGroovyman.github.io/Guitars.md

 Dean Zelinsky LaVoce
 In addition to its really special neck shape and feel its a lightweight skinny and beautiful les paul with special electronics (single coil, humbucker, and acoustic).

+# Acoustic #
+- Seagull are best
+- Solid top if possible
+- Easiest to play is best

 # For Me #